Early Morning Vatican Gold Tour with Sistine Chapel

 Guides are not permitted to speak inside the Basilica during mass.
 Your guide will describe the history of St. Peter’s Basilica & the Papal Tombs to the group before entering.
 You will then explore the Basilica’s many wonders described by your guide.
 St. Peter’s is the largest church in the world, designed by Renaissance architects including Gian Lorenzo Bernini, Michelangelo and Donato Bramante.

 Experience the most celebrated works of art inside the church, including the statue of St. Peter, La Pieta and the Baldacchino.
 Bernini’s Baldacchino stands 29 meters tall and is located right below the dome of St. Peter’s above the papal altar.
-You are then free to visit the Papal Tombs and explore the final resting place of hundreds of popes (and a Swedish queen!).
+You are then free to visit the Papal Tombs on your own and explore the final resting place of hundreds of popes (and a Swedish queen!).

 If your Vatican tour lands on a Wednesday, St. Peter’s will be closed to tours due to the weekly Papal Audience.
 In this instance, your guide will take you to visit even more masterpieces and hidden gems inside the Vatican Museums.